HDMA-SDSU/GEM/README.md

 The geocoding engine machine (GEM) is a python library and command-line tool that can be used to geocode text-based location descriptions.

+Note: The placename database is pre-loaded with US cities.

 ## Code Example

 ~~~~